-- In the lead up to bedtime, avoid tasks which require extreme mental or physical exertion.
+- In the lead up to bedtime, avoid tasks that require extreme mental or physical exertion.
 An hour or two before it’s time to sleep, you should focus on relaxing your mind and body.
-Take a bath, read a relaxing book or listen to soothing music.
+Take a bath, read a relaxing book, or listen to soothing music.

 If you wake up during the night, don’t be tempted to reach for your phone or laptop.
 Instead, do something unstimulating, such as reading.
 Keep light levels low.

 If you’re struggling to sleep during the night, it may be tempting to take sleeping pills.
 However, if you have to go to work the next day, you should avoid sleep medication at all costs.

 Sleeping pills tend to have a very strong, knock-out effect that can last for more than eight hours.
 It’s not uncommon to feel groggy, dazed, and “out of it” for the entirety of the following day.
 Although you’ll get to sleep quickly, you’ll feel more tired at work than you would have otherwise.

 Instead, opt for natural sleep aids.
 Try drinking a warm, decaffeinated drink before bed, such as chamomile tea.
 Apply lavender essential oil to your bed linen.
 Use a white noise machine or a fan to soothe yourself to sleep.

 By now, you’re well equipped to cope with jet lag.
 You should be familiar with the best ways to prevent it and deal with it once it arrives.
 If you follow our guide, you’ll be able to minimize your jet lag.